GHowardEng/ROS2-PX4-Offboard/README.md

 3. Build the ROS node:
 * Navigate to the `ws_offboard_example` folder
+* If not done already, the terminal instance you are using must be setup for the ROS environment:
+   `source /opt/ros/humble/setup.bash`
 * Run a build with `colcon build`.
 This will build all packages under the `/src` folder.
+* Note there are some conflicts building with newer versions of `setuptools` package.
+Depending on the version you have installed, you may need to downgrade (version `69.5.1` is known to work successfully)

 ## Running
 1. PX4 and uXRCE-DDS Client: